Dr. Zero: Self-Evolving Search Agents without Training Data: Conclusion

 \section{Conclusion}

-We introduced \ours, a data-free self-evolution framework that enhances the reasoning and search capabilities of language agents.
-By utilizing an iterative proposer-solver training paradigm, \ours autonomously generates diverse and increasingly challenging open-domain questions without relying on training data.
+We introduced \ours, a self-evolution framework that enhances the reasoning and search capabilities of language agents without curated QA training data.
+By utilizing an iterative proposer-solver training paradigm, \ours autonomously generates diverse and increasingly challenging short-form, verifiable open-domain questions without human-written questions or annotated answers.
 In addition, the proposed \hrpo effectively addresses the computational bottlenecks of multi-turn tool use, enabling efficient training by clustering structurally similar queries to estimate advantages.
-Experimental results demonstrate that \ours not only matches but frequently surpasses supervised search agents across multiple question answering benchmarks.
+Experimental results demonstrate that \ours is competitive with supervised search agents and surpasses them on several question answering benchmarks.
 These findings validate the potential of the self-evolving \ours as a powerful paradigm for developing advanced search agents in data-scarce environments.
 Future work will focus on extending the stability of self-evolution to overcome performance plateaus and prevent entropy collapse in larger models.
 Furthermore, we plan to safeguard the self-evolution process against reward hacking and bias amplification, aiming to develop robust learning frameworks that maintain the integrity and reliability of the feedback loop even in the absence of human supervision.

 \beginappendix